-S.1 Key findings
+Key findings S.1

 In this report the impact of reducing or removing import levies on the competitiveness of the EU egg sector is studied, for both shell eggs and whole egg powder.
-As a result of the costs of transportation, import levies and the effects on product quality and safety, there are barely any imports of shell eggs from third countries to the EU.
-If import levies are removed, competition from non-EU countries is especially a threat when it comes to egg powder.
+As a result of the costs of transportation, import levies and the effects on product quality and safety, there will barely be imports of shell eggs from third countries to the EU.
+Competition from non-EU countries is especially a threat when it comes to egg powder.